Meehania fargesii

 What traditional systems uses this plant?

-This plant Meehania fargesii is traditionally used in various regional folk medicine practices to treat ailments such as skin infections and digestive disturbances.
+This plant Meehania fargesii is traditionally used in various regional folk medicine practices to treat localized inflammation and digestive ailments.

 Evidence Level: ★☆☆☆☆